gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_003_runway_prompt.md

-🎬 Scene 03 — Runway Prompt
+🎬 Scene 003 — Runway Prompt

 Scene Title: Silicon Creatures and the Cave

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Source: Chapter 2, Palpable Voice
 Location: Florentine’s office, UCL Anthropology Department, London